Best Side Trips On Manaslu Circuit Trek

 Manaslu Base Camp

-Sitting at an altitude of approximately 4,800 meters, the day hike to Manaslu Base Camp starts from Samagaon.
-This journey takes you through alpine yak pastures, dense clusters of Himalayan pines, and glacial moraines.
-As you ascend, the landscape transforms into a surreal high-altitude wilderness.
+Sitting at an elevation of approximately 4,800 meters, the Manaslu Base Camp side trip is one of the most iconic and high-altitude day hikes on the Manaslu Circuit Trek.
+Starting from Samagaon, this trail offers a rewarding ascent through alpine yak pastures, dense Himalayan pine forests, and rugged glacial moraines.
+As you gain altitude, the landscape transitions into a raw, untouched high-mountain wilderness.

 Manaslu Base Camp Trek